-Jakarta (ANTARA News) – Japan, the third largest foreign investor country in Indonesia, is showing interest in expanding their businesses in the food sector after seeing progressive developments of the Japanese society in Indonesia.
+Jakarta (ANTARA News) – Japan, the third-largest foreign investor country in Indonesia, is showing interest in expanding their businesses in the food sector after seeing progressive developments of the Japanese society in Indonesia.

 “I have received reports that several Japanese food companies are contemplating entering Indonesia after observing the spurt in the number of Japanese restaurants and grocery stores in the country.
 This means that they already have market segments to sell their products in Indonesia,” Franky Sibarani, the head of the Capital Investment Coordinating Board (BKPM), noted in a press statement in Jakarta Wednesday (March 9).

 There were 1,199 students enrolled in Japanese schools in Jakarta in 2014.
-The institution also recorded that at the national level, there were 16 thousand Japanese expatriates living in Indonesia of which 10 thousand were in Jakarta, according to data at the representative office of the Japan External Trade Organization (Jetro).
+The institution also recorded that at the national level, 16 thousand Japanese expatriates were living in Indonesia of which 10 thousand were in Jakarta, according to data at the representative office of the Japan External Trade Organization (Jetro).

 “Data on Japanese expatriates in Jakarta is the main factor that has led to new investment interest in Indonesia,” he claimed.

 Companies from Japan were so far mostly doing business in the electronics, automotive, and components sectors, in addition to garment products, Saribua Siahaan, the BKPM representative for investment promotion (IIPC) stated in Tokyo.

 However, the target of food consumers in Indonesia is of course not only Japanese citizens but also local people as Indonesia has a population of about 250 million.
 Indonesian people also like Japanese food.